abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 postpone their trip for some time.

 There are benefits and drawbacks to everything.
-If we think in terms of, *I like this,*or *I don't like that,* we end up trapping ourselves.
+If we think in terms of, *I like this*, or *I don't like that*, we end up trapping ourselves.
 By looking at experience from a broader perspective and applying Dhamma to it, we can more easily recognize that everything has two or more sides and see more clearly how problematic it is to take a personal position